edlai/edlai.github.io/docs/embedded/buildroot/index.md

 ```

 Programming image to SD card.
 Insert SD card to RPI3 and power on RPI3.
-If you uses Windows OS, you can programming image to SD card by using [`Rufus`](https://rufus.ie/).
+If you use Windows OS, you can programming image to SD card by using [`Rufus`](https://rufus.ie/).

-## Package
+## Packages

 ### Add one single package manually